Minced oaths in media: Novels

 Bark's parts of speech are of an awful sort—principally adjectives.
 I won't, says Bark, have no adjective police and adjective strangers in my adjective premises!
 I won't, by adjective and substantive! ...
 Give me, says Bark, my adjective trousers!

 The term dickens itself, most likely from the surname, became a minced oath when referring to the devil.

 Flipping, used as a euphemism for fucking, is a slang term first recorded 1911 by DH Lawrence in The White Peacock.
-A popular combination with heck to make Flipping Heck, serves as a minced oath of the phrase Fucking Hell.
+A popular combination with heck to make flipping heck, serves as a minced oath of the phrase fucking hell.

 Norman Mailer's novel The Naked and the Dead uses "fug" in place of "fuck" throughout.

-C.S.Lewis uses buck and bucking throughout That Hideous Strength.
+C.S.
+Lewis uses buck and bucking throughout That Hideous Strength.

 Mystery writer Fran Rizer deploys "kindergarten cussin'" in her Callie Parrish series, where the main character can be heard muttering, "Dalmatian!" and "Shih Tzu!"

 In Robert Jordan's The Wheel of Time series, characters use oaths such as "flaming" or "blood and ashes" or the interjection "light" in the same strength as a curse word, without having to print swear words.

-Science Fiction writer John Brunner, in novels such as The Shockwave Rider and Stand on Zanzibar, uses 'Shiv' and 'slit' to refer to male and female body parts (and sometimes males and females) respectively.
+Science fiction writer John Brunner, in novels such as The Shockwave Rider and Stand on Zanzibar, uses 'shiv' and 'slit' to refer to male and female body parts (and sometimes males and females) respectively.

-The lead characters of Anthony Crowley (a demon) and Aziraphale (an angel) from Good Omens, by Terry Pratchett and Neil Gaiman, both use minced oaths on a number of occasions, though for different reasons (Aziraphale genuinely means to avoid offense, while Crowley, being a demon, simply finds it more acceptable to his post to say 'gosh' instead of 'God').
+The lead characters of Crowley (a demon) and Aziraphale (an angel) from Good Omens, by Terry Pratchett and Neil Gaiman, both use minced oaths on a number of occasions, though for different reasons (Aziraphale genuinely means to avoid offense, while Crowley, being a demon, simply finds it more acceptable to his post to say 'gosh' instead of 'God').

 In Stephen King's 2006 novel Lisey's Story, the main characters, Lisey and Scott Landon, use the word smuck instead of fuck, replacing it wherever fuck would be conceivably used: smucking, mothersmucker, smucked up, etc.

 In the Gaunt's Ghosts series by Dan Abnett, the Imperial Guardsmen use the word feth as a general all-purpose swear word, primarily to replace the word fuck.

 In the series TZA, John Spencer uses spash in place of most curses from the second book forth.

 Throughout his comic novel Myron, Gore Vidal replaces various obscenities with the names of judges who were involved in an obscenity trial.

 In the Codex Alera series, by Jim Butcher, most obscenities are replaced with a variation of the word crow, e.g. crows or crowbegotten.